hario90/flashcards/src/renderer/styles/README.md

     components/
         Button/
             index.tsx
-            style.css
+            style.pcss
 ```

-And the contents of `style.css`:
+And the contents of `style.pcss`:
 ```
 .container {
     background-color: blue;